MARS (ticket reservation system): Outline

 The host computer for MARS was originally located in Kokubunji, Tokyo, until 2013, when it was relocated to an undisclosed site in the northern Kantō region.
 Management of the system has been handled by JR Systems since 1 April 1987, following the division and privatization of JNR.
 In 2025, MARS received recognition as an IEEE Milestone.

-JR station ticket offices equipped with MARS terminals are known as (みどりの窓口, Midori-no-madoguchi), selling tickets for all JR Group trains as well as selected bus routes and ferries.
+JR station ticket offices equipped with MARS terminals are known as Midori no Madoguchi, selling tickets for all JR Group trains as well as selected bus routes and ferries.
 Passengers can reserve train and bus tickets up to one month in advance.
 In the JR Central region, these offices are instead referred to as (きっぷうりば, kippu uriba).